eiji03aero/mash/README.md

 ```
 - whole
-  - setup test for services
+  - setup tests for services
+    - try to see if separate build pipeline is possible with github action
+  - try to remove lib/ directory from git
 - mash
   - [WIP] refactor token for commandline and program
     - kind of don't know what to do